scienceandus/scienceandus.github.io/index.md

 We organize a hands-on Makeathon for high schoolers to create media projects explaining STEM topics to various audiences.
 We invite awesome, down-to-earth experts who show that it's possible to build a unique, fulfilling career from a range of interests.

 **Our Makeathon is Saturday, August 17, 2019 at MIT.
 Apply today!
 All we're looking for is a willingness to learn.
-(Ypu don't need to be a "science person!")**
+(You don't need to be a "science person!")**

 <a href="makeathon" class="button button-primary">Apply Today</a>